-The Department of Children and Youth Affairs (DCYA) operate a number of Childcare Schemes.
+The Department of Children, Equality, Disability, Integration and Youth (DCEDIY) operate a number of Childcare Schemes.
 These schemes provide free or reduced rate childcare to eligible children and their parents.

 Early Childhood Care and Education (ECCE):